CanonicalLtd/maas-docs/en/installconfig-checklist.md

 ## Deploy a node

-Lots of folks would have [Juju][juju-site] take over at this point.
+Lots of folks would have [Juju][about juju] take over at this point.
 Juju acts as a sort of command & control centre for adding services/applications on top of MAAS nodes (among other "clouds").
 If you're just not there and/or you want to quickly test things out you can use the web UI to